New Mexico Solar Panels

 Key Takeaways

-- New Mexico offers strong solar incentives, including a 10% state tax credit (up to $6,000), a property tax exemption, and a sales tax exemption.
+- New Mexico offers strong solar incentives, including a refundable 10% state tax credit, a sales tax exemption, and a property tax exemption.

 New Mexico Electricity Prices